lsh123/xmlsec/examples/README.md

 ## Building examples

 ### Unixes
-Just run the usual `make` command (assuming that xmlsec, libxml2, libxslt and all other required libraries are already installed).
+Just run the usual `make` command.
+A simplified `Makefile.unix` makefile is also included to show how one can build examples outside of the xmlsec source tree.

 ### Windows
 - Add paths to include and library files for xmlsec, libxml2, libxslt and